 Arkansas residents who are 60 years of age and older are entitled to enroll in college credit classes at Ozarka College on a space available basis without paying the College general tuition and student fee charges.
 Program and Course related fees, books, supplies, or special material costs are NOT waived and are payable by the student claiming the tuition waiver.
 Students receiving the tuition waiver may elect to receive college credit for the course by meeting all course requirements or to audit the course for no college credit as explained under Auditing Courses in the current college catalog.
 The tuition waiver for the class(es) only applies if the class(es) has/have sufficient enrollment and space is available in the course.
 In addition to completing the application for admission, participating senior citizens are asked to provide age verification, in person, with an acceptable form of identification.
 Low enrollment classes may be cancelled by the College.
-This waiver does not apply to non-credit community outreach courses provided by the college.
+However, the College does provide a Senior Citizen discount of 20% on non-credit community outreach courses provided by the College.